🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 Now that you’ve bought into this concept, we can shift focus to the “how.”

-It’s essential to note though, that “drinking the Kool-aid” and executing a flawless customer engagement strategy are two very separate things.
+It’s essential to note though, that “drinking the Kool-aid” and executing a flawless enterprise customer engagement strategy are two very separate things.

 There’s a lot to think about when moving a large organization in a new direction.

-The first step in structuring the criteria for choosing a Customer Engagement Platform is identifying the challenges you’re trying to solve.
+The first step in structuring the criteria for choosing an Enterprise Customer Engagement Platform is identifying the challenges you’re trying to solve.
 This will help you in identifying the factors critical to your business.
 Then, you can begin your search to identify a partner who has solved this challenge for other brands.

-High-level market research of analyst reviews such as The Forrester Wave™: Cross-Channel Marketing Hubs Report can be your first litmus test, allowing you to identify the top performers in the martech ecosystem.
+High-level market research of analyst reviews, such as The Forrester Wave™: Cross-Channel Marketing Hubs Report, can be your first litmus test, allowing you to identify the top performers in the martech ecosystem.

 Once you have narrowed it down to a couple of platforms that have the potential to meet your business goals, you can start detailing the criteria you and your team should evaluate through every stage of the buying journey: consideration and evaluation.